 Chrisler was the recipient of the College's 2009 Helen Brooks Regan Faculty Leadership Award, presented annually to a tenured faculty member whose outstanding service in a leadership role exemplifies the College’s commitment to shared governance, democratic process and campus community development.

-She has won a number of awards for her work, including the Margaret Floy Washburn Award from the New York State Psychological Association for significant contributions to feminist psychology, the Distinguished Leader Award from APA's Committee on Women in Psychology, the Carolyn Wood Sherif Award for outstanding contributions to the field from the Society for the Psychology of Women (APA Division 35), the Ann Voda Career Award for outstanding research from the Society for Menstrual Cycle Research, the Teacher of the Year Award from the Rhode Island Teachers of Psychology, the Florence L. Denmark National Faculty Advisor Award from Psi Chi (the National Honor Society of Psychology), a Distinguished Publication Award for her book Lectures on the Psychology of Women and the Christine Ladd-Franklin Award for contributions to feminist psychology from the Association for Women in Psychology.
+She has won a number of awards for her work, including the Margaret Floy Washburn Award from the New York State Psychological Association for significant contributions to feminist psychology, the Distinguished Leader Award from APA's Committee on Women in Psychology, the Carolyn Wood Sherif Award for outstanding contributions to the field from the Society for the Psychology of Women (APA Division 35), the Ann Voda Career Award for outstanding research from the Society for Menstrual Cycle Research, the Teacher of the Year Award from the Rhode Island Teachers of Psychology, the Florence L. Denmark National Faculty Advisor Award from Psi Chi (the National Honor Society of Psychology), Distinguished Publication awards for her books Reproductive Justice and Lectures on the Psychology of Women, and the Christine Ladd-Franklin Award for contributions to feminist psychology from the Association for Women in Psychology.

 She has been elected to Fellow status in the American Psychological Association, the Association for Psychological Science and the Eastern Psychological Association in recognition of her many contributions to the field.
-She has served as President of the Association for Women in Psychology, the Society for the Psychology of Women (APA Division 35), the New England Psychological Association, the Society for Menstrual Cycle Research and the Connecticut State Conference of the American Association of University Professors.
-She has also served as editor of Sex Roles, an international, interdisciplinary behavioral science journal.
+She has served as President of the Association for Women in Psychology, the Society for the Psychology of Women (APA Division 35), Society for General Psychology (APA Division 1), the New England Psychological Association, the Society for Menstrual Cycle Research and the Connecticut State Conference of the American Association of University Professors.
+She has also served as editor of two interdisciplinary journals, Women's Reproductive Health, and Sex Roles.